ANCSLEEP BLOG

 4. Practice relaxation techniques

-Finally, incorporating relaxing habits into your bedtime routine will allow you to settle down and ease your mind from the worries of the day.
-Create a music relaxation playlist, take a warm bath with bubbles and calming essential oils, and drink some bedtime tea.
+Finally, incorporating relaxing habits into your bedtime routine will allow you to settle down and ease your mind from the day.
+Examples of these habits include creating a music relaxation playlist, taking a warm bath with bubbles and calming essential oils, and drinking some bedtime tea.
 Calming herbs to utilize for relaxation include chamomile, lemongrass, passionflower, and St. John's Wort.
 Furthermore, integrate a soothing before bed activity into your before-bed schedule such as gentle yoga or meditation.

 If you are unable to get the recommended 7 hours of sleep after refining your sleep routine, you may be facing a more serious health problem.
 Sleep disorders affect more than 40 million Americans and prevent them from getting a quality night's rest.

-If you believe that you may be suffering from an undiagnosed sleep disorder, you can contact us directly at the Anchorage Sleep Center by sending us a message.
+If you believe that you may be suffering from an undiagnosed sleep disorder, you can contact us directly at the Anchorage Sleep Center by sending us a message or click the blue button below.
 From there, our professional team of sleep specialists will consult with you to help you get the answers you need to get the sleep you need to actualize your most productive, healthy, and active life.

 Get a Sleep Medicine Consultation Now